HQInterview/BI-developer/README.md

 * **Your objective:** Create a system to identify the outliers.
 	* Create a new folder in the GitHub repository `data-cleaning`
 	* Explain in a `/data-cleaning/Readme.md` file how would you design such a system, how could it run autonomously
-	* Create a simple stored procedure to identify these outliers (no need to setup the whole autonomous system).
-The name & functionality of the stored procedure is up to you.
+	* Create a simple stored procedure to identify these outliers.
+No need to setup the whole autonomous system, just write the stored procedure.
+The name & functionality of the procedure is up to you.
 	* Add the procedure to a new file `/data-cleaning/cleaning-procedure.sql`
 	* Explain in the `/data-cleaning/Readme.md` file which outliers has the procedure been able to identify (just enumerate in bullet points)